EvSecDev/SCMP/README.md

 ### File transfers

-File transfers for this program are done using SCP and are limited to 90 seconds per file.
+File transfers for this program are done using SCP.
 Something to keep in mind, your end to end bandwidth for a deployment will determine how large of a file can be transferred in that time.

 To do bulk file transfers there is the `scp` subcommand.